Freelancer vs Agency vs In-house

 Pros of using a freelancer

-• They don’t expect a Christmas party
+• No additional stresses: They don’t expect a Christmas party

 Cons of using a freelancer